AzureAiDevs/hub/website/blog/2023-aia/2023-04-29-azure-personalizer/index.md

 The following is the intro to the post.
 It should be a short teaser for the post.
 -->

+Yesterday we learned about the power of Stable Diffusion and Azure ML.
+Today's your chance to learn how you can personalixe your users' experience with Azure Personalizer at scale.
+Time to dive in!

 ## 🎯 What we'll cover